 The School recognizes the financial statement effects from a tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
 Examples of tax positions include the tax-exempt status of the School and various positions related to the potential sources of unrelated business taxable income.
 The assessment of the technical merits of a tax position is a matter of judgment.
-The School believes that all its tax positions are more likely than not to be sustained upon examination.
 The School files Form 990 in the U.S. Federal jurisdiction.
-The School is generally no long subject to examination by the Internal Revenue Service for years ending before June 30, 2010.
+The School is generally no longer subject to examination by the Internal Revenue Service for years endings before June 30, 2011.

-REVENUE SOURCES - Revenues for current operations are received primarily from the District School Board of Polk County, Florida pursuant to the funding provisions included in the School's charter.
+REVENUE SOURCES - Revenues for current operations are received primarily from the District pursuant to the funding provisions included in the School's charter.
 In accordance with the funding provisions of the charter and Section 1002.33(17), Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
 Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of full-time equivalent (FTE) students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program.
 Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under the Florida Education Finance Program and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey periods.
-The District receives a 5% administrative fee from the School, which is reflected as a central services expenditure in the accompanying statement of activities and statement of revenues, expenditures and change in fund balance.
+The District receives a 5% administrative fee from the School, which is reflected as a central services expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balance.

 The School is also eligible for charter school capital outlay funding.
 The amounts received under this program are based on the School's actual and projected student enrollments during the fiscal year.
 Funds received under this program may only be used for lawful capital outlay expenditures and, as such, the unspent portion is reflected as restricted net position and fund balance in the accompanying statements of net position and balance sheet - governmental fund., respectively.
-As of June 30, 2013, the School had no unspent capital outlay funds.
+As of June 30, 2014, the School had no unspent capital outlay funds.